David Krause

 David Krause (born 28 February 1970) is a former professional rugby league footballer who played for South Queensland Crushers in the Australian Rugby League and London Broncos in the Super League.

+Playing career

+Krause made his first grade debut in round 2 of the 1995 ARL season against Parramatta.
+Krause was an inaugural squad member with the South Queensland club in 1995.
+In 1996, Krause only played two games for the club as they finished with the Wooden Spoon.
+Krause went on to play for London in the Super League for one season.

+Post playing

 After retiring, Krause moved into coaching and took charge at Lismore Marist Brothers Rams in the Northern Rivers Regional Rugby League.

-David currently is living in Brisbane, coaching the East Tigers Under 20 (2013–2014).
+Krause then when to live in Brisbane and coached the East Tigers Under 20 team in (2013–2014).